Course overviewElectrical Installation Level 3 Apprenticeship City of Bristol College

 Course entry requirements

-To join this Electrical Apprenticeship you must have at least 5 GCSEs at Grade 3 or above including English Language and Maths, to be employed or to have an offer of employment with an appropriate employer and an initial assessment at Level 1 or above.
+To join this course, you must have at least 5 GCSEs at Grade 4 or above including English Language and Maths, or to have completed an alternative full Level 2 course with Level 1 Functional Skills.
+You must be employed or to have an offer of employment with an appropriate employer.

 You must also demonstrate a high degree of enthusiasm and a guarantee to succeed and prepare effectively for employment.